 And, then there is the problem of developer enthusiasm.
 Wanting to please their customer, the developer may be tempted to deliver something functional without addressing the nonfunctional requirements: performance, stability, refactoring, security, extensibility, maintainability, etceteras.
-The more "mature" your Software Development Lifecycle (or SDLC), the more etcetras you will have.
-To me it seems like it would almost make sense to assign each to a different team, e.g., an assembly line, but the practice today is for one team to do it all, unless there are the resources to assign multiple teams to one functional area.
+The more "mature" my Software Development Lifecycle (or SDLC), the more etcetras I will have.
+To me it seems like it would make sense to assign each of those categories to a different team, e.g., an assembly line with checkpoints, but the practice today is for one team to do it all.
+I guess assembly line manufacturing is for non-complex systems like modern automobiles.

 Value and ROI

-Typically the ROI of a set of proposed improvements will vary quite a bit and in addition to this, they will have intangible value, such as how well they align with strategy, to what extent they are foundational, how they mitigate risk, etc. So ROI is really just part of the value equation, the sales lift or cost savings directly attributable to the opportunity.
+Typically the perceived ROI of a set of proposed improvements will vary quite a bit throughout its lifecycle.
+In addition to this, efforts will have intangible value, such as how well they align with strategy, to what extent they are foundational, how they mitigate risk, etc. So ROI is really just an accounting label we slap on it: the sales lift or cost savings directly attributable to the opportunity.

-Strategic value can really outweigh direct ROI.
+Strategic value can outweigh direct ROI.
 For example, Bill Gates may have spent $70,000 on building MS-DOS to the point where IBM was willing to accept his license terms to bundle it on the first IBM PC's.
-But, the dynasty that followed was probably more attributable to Bill's dad's law firm that wrote the license terms, because it locked in a sustainable revenue stream that continues today.
+So what's the ROI on that work he did, to get the deal he had with IBM?
+The outcome is worth billions.
+But, the ROI that followed was probably more attributable to Bill's dad's law firm that wrote the license terms so cleverly, because it locked in a sustainable revenue stream that continues today.

 When Can I Measure the Value of an Innovation?